-Drug-drug interaction studies have only been performed in adults.
+Preciating population Drug-drug interaction studies have only been performed in adults.
 The extent of interactions in the paediatric population is not known.
-The above mentioned interactions for adults and the warnings in section 4.4 should be taken into account for the paediatric population.
+The above mentioned interactions for adults and the warnings should be taken into account for the paediatric population